Tenants Rights & Eminent Domain

 If you are subject to losing your home or place of business to a condemnation, even as a tenant you may be able to negotiate with the government entity for compensation.
 A challenge can be made to the government’s initial compensation offer – you have the right to seek higher compensation based on your particular interest in the property.

 Even if your lease does contain a “condemnation clause” there are situations where you are still entitled to some compensation.
 At Century Law Group, we help property and business owners negotiate with government agencies in condemnation cases where you might be taken advantage of or displaced.
 In the small community of expert eminent domain lawyers, we are one of the only teams who ONLY represent the displaced property and/or business owners in eminent domain situations.
-We want to get the maximum compensation possible for our clients.
+We want to get the compensation possible for our clients.